 MSU operates with $6,395 less per student than the Association of American Universities (AAU) public median.

-Over 70 university classrooms were updated over the last five years to support active learning principles and emerging technology, facilitating the exchange of ideas and collaborative interactions that are essential to engaged learning and student success.
+Over 90 university classrooms have been updated over the last five years to support active learning principles and emerging technology, facilitating the exchange of ideas and collaborative interactions that are essential to engaged learning and student success.

 MSU exceeded its 30% recycling goal by 5% for 2015 and MSU energy strategies led to $1 million in annual savings while simultaneously diminishing projected long-term energy costs and risk exposure.

-In April 2015, MSU announced that it will stop burning coal by the end of 2016.
-The university’s final coal delivery arrived in September 2015 (watch video).
-MSU will switch to natural gas as the primary fuel source.
+On March 24, 2016, MSU officially stopped burning coal.
+The university’s final coal delivery arrived in September 2015 (watch video) .
+The switch to natural gas as the primary fuel source reduces CO2 emissions by approximately 575 million pounds annually.
 This decision will have impacts on MSU’s energy transition goals with reductions in greenhouse gas emissions and efficiency.
 The cleaner fuel will also extend the life of the power plant and avoid approximately $4.5 million in capital costs.

 Over the long term, Infrastructure Planning and Facilities innovations have resulted in annual savings of approximately $19 million.